mohzameer/podpdf-be/ENDPOINTS.md

 All endpoints are served via **Amazon API Gateway HTTP API (v2)** and backed by Lambda functions.

+**Note:** User account creation is handled automatically via a **Cognito Post Confirmation Lambda trigger**.
+When a user signs up via Amplify and confirms their email, the account record is automatically created in DynamoDB.
+The `POST /accounts` endpoint is available as a fallback for manual account creation if needed.

 ---

 ## 1. `POST /quickjob`